bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 You have implemented a solution: you hung the painting.

+Just then, your neighbour knocks on the door.
+Wouldn't you know it? he *also* has a problem. *His* painting has fallen, too.
+He *also* needs a solution.
+Being the magnanimous, good-looking, and preturnaturally charming neighbour that you are, you leap into motion, practically stuffing his arms with hammer and nails, and you send him on his way, richly satisfied by your own generosity.

+An hour later, he knocks again.
+You see - your house is built of timber and drywall, while your neighbour's house is built of cinderblocks and plaster.
+Your neighbour now has two problems - his painting is still on the floor, *and* he now has an unsightly hole in the wall.

 ## Tools and Solutions

-Now, that solution needed a bunch of tools to get 'er done:
+Now, your solution needed a bunch of tools to get 'er done:

 - the hammer
 - the nails